 |This is my contribution to Round Fourteen of ABC Wednesday.
 For the fifth time I am focusing on people – some famous, some infamous and some half-forgotten, but all with a tale to tell.|

-But my own personal favourite Belgian is the inventor, horologist and father of the roller skate Jean-Joseph Merlin.
+But my own personal favourite Belgian is the inventor, horologist, father of the roller skate and genius in the art of the clockwork automata Jean-Joseph Merlin.

 Merlin was born in Huy in 1735 and as a young man he worked in Paris where he made museum-quality clocks, watches, musical instruments and other delicate mathematical instruments, all of which demonstrated his mechanical genius.

 At the age of twenty-five, he moved to London where he opened Merlin’s Mechanical Museum in Hanover Square which became a popular attraction as much as it was a showroom for his mechanical and musical inventions.
 These included his perpetual motion machine that ran on atmospheric pressure changes, gambling machines, the barrel organ and a sedan-type wheelchair for people with gout.